Review management software: I tested 23 (9 Best, 2026)

 Collect reviews, manage every response, and display them where they matter most.

-Managing reviews manually is slow, inconsistent, and expensive in lost revenue.
+Managing reviews manually is slow, inconsistent, and expensive due to lost revenue.
 With 97% of consumers reading reviews before choosing a business, manual review management isn’t viable for more than 50-100 monthly orders.

 Review management software automates the workflow:

-Increases revenue and conversions: A one-star increase in average rating typically lifts revenue 5-9% (Harvard Business School Yelp study).
+Increases revenue and conversions: A one-star increase in average rating typically lifts revenue 5-9% (Harvard Business School study of Yelp ratings).
 Display widgets on product pages can lift conversion rates by 25-40%.

 Improves local SEO: Frequent reviews, high ratings, and quick automated responses signal active engagement to Google, pushing local businesses higher in the Google Local Pack.